 Just think that Morricone made the sports halls, the stadiums and the arenas all across the United States…

-Look, the album is amazing.
-I listened to it twice yesterday and I love it.
+The album is amazing.
+I love it.

 All: Thank you!